MEET CASSIE CHAMBERS ARMSTRONG

 Cassie lives in the Highlands with her husband and two young sons.

 Cassie understands the importance of building coalitions and engaging with dissenting voices while creating a fair and transparent process.
-As a member of the Louisville Metro Council, Cassie has sponsored 89 ordinances and passed 86.
+As a member of the Louisville Metro Council, Cassie sponsored 89 ordinances and passed 86.
+In Frankfort, she reaches across the aisle to deliver policies that improve people's lives.

 Her accomplishments include: